|

 How do industry authorities view the competition?

-Are they considered industry leaders, or is the space wide
+Are they considered industry leaders, or is the space

-strengths weaknesses, and define your business.
+you assess your strengths weaknesses, and define your

-Knowing your competition is an important aspect
+Knowing your competition is an important

-dictates your decisions.
-Educate yourself about your competitors
+factor that dictates your decisions.
+Educate yourself

 About the Author: